btherens/vanity.html/readme.md

 take note of your deployment requirements!
 Only use user host @'localhost' if your mysql instance can accept users provisioned to that host.

 3. create a config.php document at the root of your checked out repo and fill in required variables (see `~/config.php.sample` in repository for details)
+4. exiftool and wkhtmltopdf binaries are required for pdf printing at yoururl/pdf

 ## Files
 - config.php: **required variables for script execution (see sample)**